Meridian

 The choice is not whether the region runs serious AI workloads.
 It is who designs the infrastructure they run on, and on whose terms.

-Building sovereign compute capacity is expensive and demanding.
-The decision to invest in it should be made on the operational merits, with clear-eyed understanding of the trade-offs involved.
-The merits, in my view, are favorable.
-The GCC has the resources, the political coherence, and the workload demand to justify the investment.
-What it needs is the institutional discipline to follow through on what the merits actually imply.
+Building this capacity is costly and challenging.
+The decision to invest should be based on clear operational merits, with trade-offs visible from the outset.
+I believe the GCC has the resources, political coherence, and workload demand to justify such an investment.
+What it needs now is the institutional discipline to follow through.

 The daily digest